yliess86/DataDrivenScienceBook/data_driven_science_book/introduction.md

 The fundamental sciences of **Linear Algebra**, **Statistics** and **Probabilities**, **Optimization**, and **Algorithmy**  are essential to the Data-Driven Sciences.
 This book does not aim at covering all of those fields in detail.
 It provides enough material to build interest for students in the Data-Driven Science fields.
 In this sense, each chapter introduces the mathematical knowledge necessary to apply it to real-world applications.

+**[Python 3.8](https://www.python.org/)** is chosen as the reference language in this book as it is for the moment one of the programming language of choice for Data Science, along with standard libraries such as [Numpy](https://numpy.org/), [Matplotlib](https://matplotlib.org/), and [PyTorch](https://pytorch.org/).
+Each discussed throughout the chapters comes with direct implementation examples.

 ## Author Biography

 ![Author](https://avatars3.githubusercontent.com/u/22802760?s=400&u=2684db709294d703009a7082c2968020a85c56d0&v=4)